cbefus/Eynnyd/docs/source/guide/tutorials/request_interceptors.rst

         LOG.info("Got Request: {r}".format(r=request))
         return request

-As you can see our interceptor is a function which takes a request and returns a request.
+As you can see our :ref:`Interceptor` is a function which takes a request and returns a request.
 In this case we are returning the same request we were given.
 All we are doing here is logging the string representation of the request to an info level log line.
 However, if we had mutated the request here (or better yet, created a new request with slightly updated values), **the request we return is the request which will be passed on